 Buildings: The mission work and possibilities notwithstanding, retaining all five buildings, though they are in good order, would not be the best use of resources.
 Therefore, in order to ensure that those buildings required for mission are retained, it is proposed that all of the buildings initially be designated 'B'.
-This approach should initiate in-depth discussions about fabric necessary to advance mission in the area.
-Proposals should be offered by 30 June 2024.
+This designation should initiate in-depth discussions about fabric necessary to advance mission in the area, with first proposals offered by 31 December 2024.
+Thereafter, robust annual reviews overseen by Presbytery will ensure that the well equipped spaces in the right places are retained.
+Any buildings designated 'B' should be released by 31 December 2025.